The GROSCHE story: A humble housewares company with heart.

 How one cup fills another

-THE GROSCHE SAFE WATER PROJECT
+THE GROSCHE SAFE WATER STORY

 Water is a necessity of life.
 With a bio-sand filter from the GROSCHE Safe Water Project, poor communities can rise out of poverty and prosper—health-wise, economically, and emotionally.